Genetic Fact Sheets for Parents

 If SCADD is not treated, what problems occur?

 SCADD is a highly variable and not well understood.
 Most babies found to have SCADD through newborn screening never have symptoms.
-In fact, so far, there have been only about 20 people with SCADD reported to have health effects.
 Things that cause stress, such as lack of sleep, going without food for too long, illness, or infection are thought to trigger episodes of illness called metabolic crisis in some children but not others.

 For the small number of people with SCADD who show effects, the condition occurs in two different forms: one found in infants, the other found in adults.